noble-assets/orbiter/docs/controllers.md

 **Validation** includes standard type checks and CCTP-specific validation:

-- The destination domain is not the Noble domain (prevents circular transfers)
+- The destination domain is not the Noble domain
 - The mint recipient address is not empty
 - The destination caller address is not empty